DLR-RY/FMU4FOAM/docs/pages/doc/doc_installation.md

     alias of2012='source <installation path>/OpenFOAM-v2012/etc/bashrc'
 ```

-Another option is to define a alias in the bashrc.
+Another option is to define an alias in the bashrc.
 This way, multiple OpenFOAM version can be installed and switched easily by typing of2106 or of2012 in the terminal

 ##  How to install FMU4FOAM